Modern Slavery and Human Trafficking Statement 2022

 Moreover, Sonder makes available to its employees information to assist employees with identifying potential signs of slavery and human trafficking and provides a process for timely escalating concerns within the organization.

-Improvement and tracking progress
+Improvement and Tracking Progress

-Sonder will revisit its processes for combatting modern slavery and human trafficking on a periodic basis, no less than annually, and benchmark its progress against industry standards, best practices, and its own internal goals.
+Sonder will revisit its processes for combating modern slavery and human trafficking on a periodic basis, no less than annually, and benchmark its progress against industry standards, best practices, and its own internal goals.
 As part of this assessment, Sonder will engage with its employees, suppliers, and wider stakeholder groups.
+This statement was approved by the Sonder Board on November 29, 2023 for the financial year ending December 31, 2023.

-Chief Executive Officer
+Francis Davidson Chief Executive Officer